 Sometimes, the courts award punitive damages to injured claimants.
-This may happen if you were injured by an extreme act of negligence.
-For instance, if the at-fault driver was intoxicated, the court may award you punitive damages.
+This may happen if an extreme act of negligence injures you.
+For instance, the court may award you punitive damages if the at-fault driver was intoxicated.
 This isn’t to compensate you for your injuries.
 Rather, it’s to punish the at-fault party for their conduct.

 When you partner with our legal team, we can explain whether you can seek punitive damages.